Predictions as Surrogates: Revisiting Surrogate Outcomes in the Age of AI: Our Method: Recalibrated PPI

 \subsection{Optimal Imputed Loss}

-Based on the connections established in Section \ref{sec: surrogate and PPI}, we know that the optimal imputed loss, i.e. the one that yields the smallest asymptotic variance of $\hat{\theta}_g^\ppi$, must be given by \eqref{eq:optimal_gtheta}.
-For the sake of completeness, we state this result formally below and present a self-contained proof in Appendix \ref{sec: proof REPPI}.
+Based on the connections established in Section \ref{sec: surrogate and PPI}, we know that the optimal imputed loss, i.e., the one that yields the smallest asymptotic variance of $\hat{\theta}_g^\ppi$, must be given by \eqref{eq:optimal_gtheta}.
+For the sake of completeness, we state this result formally below and present a self-contained proof in Section \ref{sec: proof REPPI} of the Supplementary Material.
 Up to minor technical differences in the setup, the proof is almost the same as in \cite{robins1994estimation}.